Day Twenty-Four on the Camino Portugués

 To climb the mountain, short and steep, first cross the bridge in the center of town, with the Carme Convent looming before you, shown in the photo below.

-Once across the Sar River, look for the fountain, the Fuente del Carmen, shown on the left.
+Once across the Sar River, look for the fountain, the Fuente del Carmen, shown below.
 Walk to the right of the fountain and take the first right onto the Rúa Santiago.

-Walk 60 meters and look for a stairway between buildings, a "secret passageway," shown on the right.
+Walk 60 meters and look for a stairway between buildings, a "secret passageway," shown next.
 Turn left up the stairs and start your stair climbing!

 Keep climbing on this lovely pathway, following the wall, below.